Aptitude Test Master

 - The record of examinations taken during the first degree course in the area of the methodologies of empirical political research must total at least 9 ECTS points (as part of the minimum of 90 ECTS points in political science).

 The Bavarian formula can be used to convert the grades of foreign degrees.
 Applicants who meet the criteria for pre-selection will be judged eligible without any further tests.
-They will be informed by post.
+They will be informed by e-mail.

-Written Aptititude Test
+Written Aptitude Test

 All other applicants whose leaving certificates do not fulfill the pre-selection criteria, will receive a written invitation to the aptitude test (see above).

-The purpose of this assessment process is to establish whether, in addition to the skills acquired in the candidate’s first academic degree program, the candidate also has an aptitude for the special qualitative requirements of the master degree program.
+The purpose of this assessment process is to establish whether, in addition to the skills acquired in the candidate’s first academic degree program, the candidate also has an aptitude for the special qualitative requirements of the master degree programme.